stoduk/PingSerial/README.md

 # PingSerial
 Arduino library for using serial enabled ultrasonic distance modules (eg. US-100)

-There are two common types of cheap ultrasonic distance modules, which are both very similar from a hardware perspective.
+There are two common types of cheap ultrasonic distance modules listed below, which are both very similar from a hardware perspective.
 They both have an ultrasonic transmitter and a matching receiver, with a small amount of logic on board to talk to the connected microcontroller (such as an Arduino).
 They both claim similar specifications (ranging distance from 20-4500mm, with resolution of a few mm, and a measuring angle of 15 degrees)

-This library assumes that, unlike the rather simplistic first-attempt examples of how to use these devices, the devices will be used in a complex environment where the controller cannot block for any significant time and where accuracy and precision of measurements matter.
+This library assumes that, unlike the rather simplistic first-attempt examples of how to use these devices, the devices will be used in a complex environment where the controller cannot block for any significant time and where accuracy and precision of measurements matter (ie. both the right measurement is returned, and that measurement has small variation if repeated).

 ## Trigger/Echo models
 The cheapest and most common devices are the family of devices that use trigger/echo pins to make measurements.
 HC-SR04 is a common example sold on ebay, though there are a large number of devices out there.
-Sometimes a different model number just indicates a different design or manufacturer, while sometimes there are actual differences in the behaviour.
+Sometimes a different model number just indicates a different design, manufacturer, or Chinese clone, while sometimes there are actual differences in the behaviour.

-The devices operate by signaling to the device to perform a measurement by toggling the trigger line briefly (10s of microseconds), and then waiting for the echo pin to be toggled to indicate the ultrasonic pulse has been returned.
-Measuring the time the echo takes (either in a blocking way such as pulseIn() or using timer interrupts as the improved NewPing library does) allows us to infer the distance to the nearest object.
+The devices operate by the microcontroller signaling to the device to perform a measurement by toggling the trigger line briefly (10s of microseconds), and then waiting for the echo pin to be toggled to indicate the ultrasonic pulse has been returned.
+Measuring the time the echo takes allows us to infer the distance to the nearest object.

 The problem here is twofold:
 1. Far too much sample code does this timing in a blocking way (either using pulseIn(), which is a blocking API, or using the NewPing library in a blocking way), which is not useful for real world devices..
-2. The NewPing library (which is very good, and supports a wide range of models!) can be used in a timer interrupt driven way, which avoids the blocking issues.
+2. The NewPing library (which is very good, and supports a wide range of devices!) can be used in a timer interrupt driven way, which avoids the blocking issues.
 However, the accuracy and precision is limited by how quickly the change is pin state will be noticed.
-Measurements tend to be slightly high, and not repeatable, due to the variable delay in noticing the echo pin state change.
+Measurements tend to be slightly high, and vary noticeably on repeated measurements, both due to the variable delay in noticing the echo pin state change affecting the perceived echo timing.

 Though these are the cheapest devices by far (£1.39 including postage from China, as of July 2016) I cannot recommend using them, given the relative cost and far superior performance of the serial models.